friends-of-presta/security-advisories/_posts/2023-05-25-scfixmyprestashop.md

 severity: "critical (9.8)"
 ---

-In the module "SC Export Customers" (scfixmyprestashop), an anonymous user can perform a SQL injection. **The module is obsolete and must be deleted.**
+In the module "Fix My Prestashop" (scfixmyprestashop), an anonymous user can perform a SQL injection. **The module is obsolete and must be deleted.**

 ## Summary